andrea-mitridate/PTArcade/docs/inputs/config.md

 :   :octicons-milestone-24: Default: `enterprise` –
     PTArcade can be run in two modes:

+    * `mode = enterprise`: in this configuration, the code will analyze the full PTA dataset in the time domain by using the numerical techniques implemented in [ENTERPRISE].

+    * `mode = ceffyl`: in this configuration, the code will analyze PTA data at the level of the *Bayesian peridiograms* (1), and fit the user-specified signal to these Bayesian periodograms using the numerical techniques implemented in [Ceffyl].
+    { .annotate }

+        1. Probability density reconstructions of the pulsar timing-residual power spectral density at each frequency (commonly referred to as the "violins plot").
+        See [here][GFL] for more details.

+    !!! warning "Ceffyl and deterministic signals"
+        The Ceffyl mode can only be used to analyze stochastic signals.
+If your signal is deterministic you have to run in ENTERPRISE mode.

     ??? note "Please, add relevant citations"
         Please, if you use PTArcade in ENTERPRISE mode, add the following